nickwojt/readme-generator/README.md

 ## Description

+This README was generated using this application.

+Link to video on application use: https://drive.google.com/file/d/1UTreVprDyHavJlopeh_W4KiCF2oC7Fpb/view

 This projects uses Node.js and JS with the module inquirer to create a CLI based readme generator.
 The prompts ask for user input for a variety of general things in a README.
 A README is then generated automatically and formatted automatically using your input.
 The readme will include a table of contents with links that jump to that part of the document.